AVSLab/basilisk/docs/source/Support/Coder/migratingBskModuleToBsk2.rst

       The input messages are connected when then Basilisk simulation is scripted in python.
 No additional code is required in your C code.

-    - To create a local copy of the message content (payload) itself, use
+    - To create a local variable of the message content structure (payload) itself, use

       .. code:: cpp